labcodes/django-react-boilerplate/README.EN.md

     - load the `render_bundle` template tag from `webpack_loader`

-    - use it to load the references to the style sheets generated by Webpack insede the `head` tag
+    - use it to load the references to the style sheets generated by Webpack inside the `head` tag

     - load the references to the scripts files also generated by Webpack at the end of the `body` tag